weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-gpt4all.md

 `text2vec-gpt4all` will truncate input text longer than `256` tokens (word pieces).

 Accordingly, this model is not suitable for use cases where larger chunks are required.
-In these cases, we recommend using another a models that support longer input lengths, such as by selecting one from the  [`text2vec-transformers`](./text2vec-transformers.md) module or [`text2vec-openai`](./text2vec-openai.md).
+In these cases, we recommend using other models that support longer input lengths, such as by selecting one from the  [`text2vec-transformers`](./text2vec-transformers.md) module or [`text2vec-openai`](./text2vec-openai.md).

 ## Usage example